DannyBen/colsole/README.md

 Utility functions for colorful console applications.

 > **Upgrade Note**
-> This README is for the latest version of colsole, which is compatible with
+> This README is for the latest version of colsole (0.8.x), which is compatible
-> older versions.
+> with older versions.
 Version 1.x will NOT be compatible.
 > See [Uprading](#upgrading) below.

 ## Install